Land0fChocolate/NewEmeraldRomHack/README.md

 - Implement Zinnia's battle theme.
 Song is in game data, but not playing well.
 May be that I haven't figured out the right voicegroup or the song I chose isn't viable to use with GBA sound.
 Violin sound samples have been added as well just for this song.
 - Implement the multi-ability pop-up box in battles.
 The code is there, I just can't configure it right.
 - A contest side-quest with Lisia, much like in ORAS.
 - Perhaps a more interesting Winona berry giving event.
 It's a bit boring to just be given a berry.
+(What if she gives a berry based on what legendary Pokemon you show her?)
 - Perhaps a more interesting Tate & Liza event to get Jirachi?
 - Scott giving more interesting rewards to players who get all silver/gold symbols.
 - In-game resource that teaches the player braile.
 So that it isn't required to look out of the game to solve the braile puzzles.